Vvk1amzn2sd/bank/readme.md

 ### 1. Live Demo (CLI Shell over HTTP Tunnel)

-The core banking shell, compiled with **pure `javac`**, is currently running in the cloud (Azure App Service) and is exposed live via a temporary public HTTP tunnel using **ngrok**.
+The core banking shell, compiled with **pure `javac`**, is running in the cloud (Azure App Service) and is exposed live via a temporary public HTTP tunnel using **ngrok**.
 This setup allows remote interaction with the shell's command-line interface.

 | Component | URL | Status |
 | :--- | :--- | :--- |